dnoneill/dressup-rebuild/_people/oscar_mayorga.md

 display_name: Oscar J. Mayorga
 title: Ph.D.student in Sociology
 picture: OJMHeadshot
+description: Oscar J. Mayorga was born in Nicaragua and raised in Miami FL.
+He has worked in various capacities in higher education institutions for the last 15 years in the Northeast, where he was the Director of a Cross-Cultural Center and Chief Diversity Officer.
+project:
 twitter: N/A
 github: omayorga
 email: omayorga at ucla dot edu